swift-on-server/articles/Sources/Articles/Documentation.docc/2025/faster-github-actions-ci-for-swift-projects/faster-github-actions-ci-for-swift-projects.md

 On top of those caching steps, you also need to make sure to:

 - Instruct GitHub Actions to run the CI file in a `swift:6.0-noble` container, instead of `ubuntu-latest`.

+- Install `curl` which will later be used in the Docker installation step.

 - Slightly modify the caching key to make sure your deployments don't go using your tests' caches!
 You've modified `swiftpm-tests-build` to `swiftpm-deploy-build` in the cache keys above, and that's enough.